open-sdg/open-sdg/docs/upgrades/upgrading-1-7-0.md

 ## Recommended updates to the site configuration

-If you would like to configure a custom error page, navigate to the `_pages` folder in the site repository and create a new file titled 404.html.
-This feature is optional.
+This release contains a custom layout for 404 (page-not-found) pages.
+If you would like to use this layout, navigate to the `_pages` folder in the site repository and create a new file.
+As a guide you can use the [404 page in the starter repository](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_pages/404.md).
+Ensure that the `permalink` for the new page is `404.html`, just like it is in the starter repository.